Have you ever wondered,

 In today’s social world—driven by economic systems that require isolating individuals from each other and themselves in order to extract as much profit as possible—we are often left feeling disconnected and without a sense of continuity with each other and the shared past we all descend from.

 Through this class, you will learn how to use genealogical methods and tools to make discoveries about your ancestors and their communities.
-In the process, you will find humanity, compassion, and commonality with those who came before and what that means for you and all of us living today.
+In the process, you will find humanity, compassion, and commonality with those who came before.

 Class Details